talwrii/twitter-exodus/readme.md

 ## Too long.... don't want to read

 *If you want something like twitter go to https:://mastodon.social/, click sign up, pick a server at random and follow people.
 It is sort of like twitter but worse.
-Google for things that you want to do, there might well be ways of doing them.*
+Google for things that you want to do, there might well be ways of doing them.* Here is a [FAQ about mastodon](https://github.com/joyeusenoelle/GuideToMastodon)

 If you like reading... read on.

 **First draft.
 Feedback and PRs welcome.
 But I thought it would be good to get something live**